 Regular weekly work schedule is 40 hours, and daily working time of 8 hours include a 30-minute lunch break.
 For part-time workers, the lunch break is proportionate to their working hours.
 Employees should get a minimum unpaid rest period of 12 hours daily, and not less than 11 hours under any circumstances.
 Weekly work schedule must not be more than 56 hours in any case, and this includes overtime.
 Average of daily working hours should be 10 and not exceed 13 in any case.

 Overtime is permissible only under special circumstances or when it is a matter of public interest.
 Working overtime cannot be imposed on employees if the required tasks could be completed within regular working hours through redistribution and reorganization of work, working in extra shifts or hiring new workers.
 Employees receive additional payment for overtime (which is any work beyond 40 hours a week or 8 hours a day), the amount of which is required to be specified in the employment or collective bargaining agreement.
 No general legal provisions are applicable in this regard.

-Employers cannot insist on overtime work more than 170 hours per year, and 20 hours per month and 8 hours per week.
+Employers cannot insist on overtime work for more than 170 hours a year, 20 hours per month and 8 hours per week.
 Employees may consent to voluntarily work more than 170 hours of overtime in a year (but not more than 230 hours in total).